mkasner/butler/README.md

 Golang package for management of ssh connections that lets you execute commands on remote hosts and on your local host also.

-Butler was inspired with Python tool fabric Fabric
+Butler was inspired with Python tool fabric Fabric.

 #Features
 - Executes remote commands through SSH
 - Capture results of commands